christdevtech/therealnoticeboard-com/README.md

 1. Create an account as either a property seeker or property owner
 2. Complete your profile with relevant information
+3. Get KYC Verified
-3. Start browsing listings or create your first property listing
+4. Start browsing listings or create your first property listing
-4. Use the messaging system to communicate with interested parties
+5. Use the messaging system to communicate with interested parties

 ## For Property Seekers